 Overview - 2019/2020

-Fashion industry employers need graduates who understand both retail and technology, and in the Fashion Marketing and Management program you'll learn the skills you need to launch a career in retail management, visual merchandising, or marketing of fashion products/services.
-As a student, you'll deepen your understanding of retail management, brand development, buying, textile technology, photo styling, event/fashion show production, and fashion technology.
+Fashion industry employers need graduates who understand both retail and technology, and our fashion marketing course will help you learn the skills you need to launch a career in retail management, visual merchandising, or marketing of fashion products/services.
+As a fashion marketing program student, you'll deepen your understanding of retail management, brand development, buying, textile technology, photo styling, event/fashion show production, and fashion technology.

 With all of the choices in Fashion Marketing and Management, it can be hard to choose one.
 But here's the best part: it's up to you to decide.